dcomp-leris/POSMAC/README.md

-# POSMAC
+# POSMAC: Powering Up In-Network AR/CG Traffic Classification with Online Learning

 This repository is for POSMAC demo.
-It will be public after acceptance.
+It will be publiclly available after acceptance.

 This is the POSMAC architecture with 4 key componenets.